 - CELL COMMUNICATION AND CELL SIGNALING

 It is important to answer to the point with all relevant points so that one gets a good score for this Section.
-Accuracy, brevity and clarity are the scorers here.
+Accuracy, brevity, and clarity are the scorers here.
 Give graphical, diagrammatically representation wherever possible.
-Draw well-labelled figures/ diagrams wherever necessary.
+Draw well-labeled figures/ diagrams wherever necessary.

-The best time for an aspirant to start preparation for this examination is from M. Sc. second year.
-Aspirants have to make a proper strategy before starting the preparation and must be under the guidance of qualified individual for the proper guidance.
-First of all, he/she should collect the syllabus of CSIR-UGC exam and then start preparing according to the syllabus.
+The best time for an aspirant to start preparation for this examination is from M. Sc.’s second year.
+Aspirants have to make a proper strategy before starting the preparation and must be under the guidance of qualified individuals for proper guidance.
+First of all, he/she should collect the syllabus of the CSIR-UGC exam and then start preparing according to the syllabus.

 Read the content from source study material with deep interest and devotion.
 Give maximum stress on UNDERSTANDING than to do just it by-heart.
 Make a habit to think and imagine with scientific aptitude on that content and create its concept in your mind, mark the key scientific terms (understand it with suitable example), and focus on the statement in support of that.